Mark-OHara/Data-Novelty-at-dawn/README.md

 1. Licenses/restrictions placed on the data: For the purpose of open access, the authors have applied a CC BY public copyright license

-2. Links to publications that cite or use the data:
+2. Links to publications that cite or use the data: doi:10.1177/17581559211052422

-4. Recommended citation for this dataset:
+4. Recommended citation for this dataset: Data for Mioduszewska B, O’Hara M, Stryjek R. Novelty at dawn: Exploration, low neophobia and crepuscular activity in a wild Common Buzzard (Buteo buteo).
+Avian Biology Research.
+November 2021.

 ### DATA & FILE OVERVIEW